armandkaufmann/eloquent-js/README.md

 Eloquent JS is a lightweight Object-Relational Mapping (ORM) library that brings Laravel Eloquent's elegant syntax to JavaScript/Node.js.
 It features a powerful query builder, automatic table name generation, and a simple configuration system.

+## Notes:
+- ⚠️ Support for Eloquent-style models is still in active development. 🔨

 ## Features

 - **Fluent Query Builder**: Build complex SQL queries with an intuitive, chainable API
-- **Eloquent-Style Models**: Define models that automatically map to database tables
+- **Eloquent-Style Models [IN DEVELOPMENT 🔨 ]**: Define models that automatically map to database tables
 - **Automatic Table Naming**: Automatically pluralizes and converts model names to snake_case
 - **SQLite Support**: Built-in support for SQLite with both file-based and in-memory databases
 - **Flexible Configuration**: JSON-based configuration system